Bankruptcy Stops Creditor Harassment

 Debt collectors must abide by state and federal laws or face legal consequences.
 Some things they are forbidden from doing include:

 - Contacting you at work after being told you cannot take calls

 - Contacting third parties about your debt situation

 - Failing to identify themselves

-I am well-versed in the Fair Debt Collection Practices Act (FDCPA) and other federal and Connecticut laws that apply to collection activities.
-If your creditors have violated the law, I can help you explore your legal options.
+We are well-versed in the Fair Debt Collection Practices Act (FDCPA) and other federal and Connecticut laws that apply to collection activities.
+If your creditors have violated the law, We can help you explore your legal options.

 Take Control From Debt Collectors

 It may seem like your creditors hold the high ground, but you can reverse that by filing for Chapter 7 or Chapter 13 bankruptcy.
-I have helped numerous clients who were suffering due to the stress and harassment that accompanies debt, and I am here to help you as well.
+We have helped numerous clients who were suffering due to the stress and harassment that accompanies debt, and We are here to help you as well.
 To arrange your free initial consultation with an experienced bankruptcy and debt relief attorney in Southbury, please call my law offices at 203-583-8668 or contact me online.

 My firm is a debt relief agency.
-I help people file for bankruptcy relief under the Bankruptcy Code.
+We help people file for bankruptcy relief under the Bankruptcy Code.